 Go snorkeling in the Hanauma Bay Nature Preserve.
 The colorful fish and coral are spectacular and because it was created by a collapsed volcano crater, the waves are mellow— perfect for the tiniest tykes.

 Visit Navy Pier.
 A tourist trap it may be, but for good reason.
-There’s the Chicago Children’s Museum, the newly revamped ferris wheel, and much more.
-See our insider’s guide here.
+There’s the Chicago Children’s Museum, the always-fun Ferris wheel, and much more.
+Check out all the other things you can do in Chicago here.

 Walk through one of the 31 covered bridges in Parke County, Indiana, which is the Covered Bridge Capital of the World!